seratch/deepl-jvm/README.md

 </dependencies>
 ```

-As this library is in Kotlin, using in the same language is the smoothest :) Let's start with the following code, which manipulates DeepL pages :wave:
+As this library is in Kotlin, using in the same language is the smoothest :) Let's start with the following code :wave:

 ```kotlin
 package integration_tests